genixpro/reliascript/README.md

 Data validation is no longer just an extra thing - its an intrinsic part of writing Reliascript.

-Additionally, Reliascript introduces concepts like Patterns, Kinds, Tags, and Traits, to help you catch even more bugs and make it harder still to make mistakes.
+Additionally, Reliascript introduces concepts like Constraints, Kinds, Tags, and Traits, to help you catch even more bugs and make it harder still to make mistakes.
 In the following sections, we will discuss further what these things are.
 But here is the basic summary.

-1. Constraints are a set of properties that a value must always take on.
+1. Patterns are a set of properties that a value must always take on.
-   Constraints are enforced using both compile time checks and data validation at runtime.
+   Patterns are enforced using both compile time checks and data validation at runtime.
-2. Patterns are functions or Regexs that can be used as part of a constraint to ensure that a value is valid.
-Patterns are enforced with data validation at runtime.
+2. Constraints are functions or Regexs that can be used as part of a pattern to ensure that a value is valid.
+Constraints are enforced with data validation at runtime.
 3. Kinds are like types in conventional statically typed languages.
    They are enforced entirely at compile time.
-Unlike traditional languages though, you can apply a Kind to even simple values like integers or strings which might otherwise have the exact same set of constraints and patterns.
+Unlike traditional languages though, you can apply a Kind to even simple values like integers or strings which might otherwise have the exact same set of patterns and constraints.
 4. Tags are like data validations in traditional languages.
 They are computed strictly at runtime using lazy semantics, but may be set as required in certain sections of code, triggering them to be